confused-binary/training/pwnedlabs/red/aws/beginner_01_identify_the_aws_account_id_from_a_public_s3_bucket/README.md

+## Doing Things

-1. Scanning provided IP address with NMAP to see what's up
+Scanning provided IP address with NMAP to see what's up

 ```
 nmap -v -sV -A -oA 54.204.171.32 54.204.171.32